 If you’re an authority, this can get really easy because it’s (kinda) expected that you know this stuff cold.

 4) Purchase PLR, modify them and then offer the modified version to sell as a unique PLR product itself.

-What he means here is to take the PLR product you bought and change it up and sell PLR to it again as a “unique PLR product”.
+What he means here is to take the PLR product you bought and change it up.
+Then, sell PLR to it again as a “unique PLR product”.

-High quality plr producers typically do not allow you to sell PLR to something they created to be PLR.
-Basically, they will stick some rules in there that might sound like this:
+High quality PLR producers typically do not allow you to sell PLR (ever, especially if they’re still selling the PLR themselves!) to something they created to be PLR.

 [YES] Can only sell Personal Rights after editing.